coolcatsnft/cool-cats-form/README.md

-# Cool Cats Partnerships Forms
+# Cool Cats Partnership Forms
 Simple google form embed site.

 Forms can be added by editing the `static/forms.json` file.